actionml/harness-services/README.md

  - `docker-compose up -d --build --force-recreate` to bring up all updated containers by recreating all images.
  - `docker-compose pull` is a very important command that will get the latest image version from the ActionML automated CI/CD pipeline. **Note**: this project uses a possibly unstable develop/SNAPSHOT version of Harness.
 To change this, edit docker-compose.yml and change the versions to `harness:latest` and `harness-cli:latest`, which will get stable released versions.

+## Versions

+The important branches of this project are:

+ - master: this will contain services for the latest release of harness in its master branch
+ - develop: this will contain services for the latest work-in-progress version of harness in its develop branch.